toss/es-git/docs/ko/reference/classes/Repository.md

 If a custom index has not been set, the default index for the repository will be returned (the one located in .git/index).

-**Caution**: If the [`git2::Repository`] of this index is dropped, then this [`git2::Index`] will become detached, and most methods on it will fail.
-See [`git2::Index::open`].
-Be sure the repository has a binding such as a local variable to keep it alive at least as long as the index.

 #### 반환 형식:

 [`Index`](Index.md)